JohnWCartmell/ERScript/html/change-28-July-2025.md

 1. The choice of the short depth was made for convenience of the implementation.
 It means that the rule y1 positions an enclosure nearer the root of the diagram or the surrounding enclosure and this in turn maximises the number of top down routes that have to be routed back up the diagram.
 This is a design choice and it qouldn't be the way that I would proceed usually.

 2. If it wasn't for recursion then the algorithm for `yPositionalDepthLong` is quite simple.
 For a given enclosure:
-+ yPositionalDepthLong is zero if the set  of yPositionalParentCandidates is zero.
++ yPositionalDepthLong is zero if the set  of yPositionalPointOfReferenceCandidates is zero.
 + otherwise,
 ```
         yPositionalDepthLong ::= 1 + max(yPositionalDepthParentCandidates/yPositionalDepthLong)